 Animal studies show collagen supplements can support skin health and help combat the aging process.
 One study with elderly men found that compared with a placebo, a collagen peptide supplement combined with resistance training increased muscle mass and fat loss.

-Overall, beef has a high protein score and an impressive amino acid profile because it contains the similar balance of essential amino acids to those found in human skeletal muscle.
+Overall, beef has a high protein score and an impressive amino acid profile because it contains a similar balance of essential amino acids to those found in human skeletal muscle.
 Beef protein powder provides that same superior amino acid profile.
-Many beef protein powders are made with HydroBEEF™, a highly concentrated beef protein sourced from animals raised in Sweden without hormones.
-The manufacturing process allows the protein to be hydrolyzed or split into a high concentration of functional peptides (two or more amino acids linked together), allowing for easier absorption and assimilation.
+MaxLiving beef protein powders are made with HydroBEEF™, a highly concentrated beef protein sourced from animals raised in Sweden without hormones.
+The manufacturing process allows the protein to be hydrolyzed or split into a high concentration of functional peptides (2 or more amino acids linked together), allowing for easier absorption and assimilation.

 Beef protein compares favorably with other protein powders.
 One study found that two servings of either beef protein or whey protein following resistance training significantly increased fat loss, lean mass, and strength about equally.

 Beef Protein Powder is the Best Protein Powder For

 - People who want a true Paleo protein, free of more modern-day foods including dairy and legumes

 - People who want a similar nutrient profile of bone broth without the work of making bone broth

 - People who want a cost-effective way to get beef’s superior protein without eating meat